Jeff S. Klotz: Life and work

-He is director of J. S. Klotz Publishing in Schloss Bauschlott in Neulingen and the market place in Karlsruhe, and also the Historical Museum Schloss Bauschlott in Bauschlott and the Cafe in Schloss Bauschlott.
+He was director of J. S. Klotz Publishing in Schloss Bauschlott in Neulingen and the Cafe in Schloss Bauschlott.
 A further focus is his work in cultural areas in schools.
 As an example, in the frame of a cooperation with Lessing-Gymnasium Karlsruhe he organised events and excursions for the pupils with archeological and historical themes.
-Klotz runs a culture centre in Pforzheim in the Villa Wagner, one of the best preserved art nouveau buildings in Baden-Wuerttemberg.

 In 2016 he received the archeological promotion award of the state of Baden-Württemberg.
 The main focus of his research lies in building research, architectural and church history.